Settlement permit

 Language skills and knowledge of the legal and social order

-In order to obtain a settlement permit for Germany, you must prove a certain language level.
-Language skills are essential for the integration into the German society and for the assertion on the German labor market.
+In order to obtain a settlement permit for Germany, you must demonstrate a certain level of language proficiency.
+Language skills are essential for integration into German society and for asserting yourself on the German labor market.
+Against this background, a language level of B1 according to the Common European Framework of Reference for Languages is required to obtain a settlement permit.

-• have obtained a German university degree
+• have obtained a German university degree,

-• have successfully attended a German school for four years
+• have successfully attended a German school for four years,

-• have a German school leaving certificate
+• have a German school-leaving certificate, or

 Exceptions also exist if a B1 language level cannot be achieved due to mental or physical disabilities.